Hayden Sargis

-Hayden Sargis (born May 2, 2002) is an American professional soccer player who plays as a defender for MLS Next Pro club Orlando City B, the reserve affiliate of Major League Soccer club Orlando City.
+Hayden Sargis (born May 2, 2002) is an American professional soccer player who plays as a defender for MLS Next Pro club Real Monarchs, on loan from USL League One club Athletic Club Boise.

 Early career

 Sargis was born in Turlock, California.
 Sargis began his career as part of the Sacramento Republic youth academy in 2015.
 While with the academy, Sargis also spent time training at the Barcelona US-based academy in Arizona.
 He then made his first appearance on the bench for the Sacramento Republic first team on August 7, 2019, against Las Vegas Lights.

 Club career

 Sacramento Republic

 On January 15, 2020, it was announced that Sargis, alongside academy teammate Mario Penagos, had signed a professional contract with the Sacramento Republic in the USL Championship.
 He then made his competitive debut for the club on March 7 against FC Tulsa.
 He started and played the entire match as Sacramento Republic drew 1–1.